makansij/makansij.github.io/experience.md

   similar time as state-of-the-art methods.
-- Obtained computational results for graph problems of 50 nodes using Qiskit and C++ on a high-performance computing cluster to produce software deliverables for PWICE stakeholders (see Publications).
+- Obtained computational results for graph problems of 50 nodes using Qiskit and C++ on a high-performance computing cluster to produce software deliverables for PWICE stakeholders.

 ---

-## Optimization of Energy Systems
+## Senior Research Engineer - Optimization
 *Dec 2017 – Aug 2020*
 Veritone Inc.